Martin Luther: Wartburg Castle (1521)

-Return to Wittenberg and Peasants' War
+Return to Wittenberg and Peasants' War: 1522–1525

 Luther secretly returned to Wittenberg on 6 March 1522.
 He wrote to the Elector: "During my absence, Satan has entered my sheepfold, and committed ravages which I cannot repair by writing, but only by my personal presence and living word."
 For eight days in Lent, beginning on Invocavit Sunday, 9 March, Luther preached eight sermons, which became known as the "Invocavit Sermons".
 In these sermons, he hammered home the primacy of core Christian values such as love, patience, charity, and freedom, and reminded the citizens to trust God's word rather than violence to bring about necessary change.

 Do you know what the Devil thinks when he sees men use violence to propagate the gospel?
-He sits with folded arms behind the fire of hell, and says with malignant looks and frightful grin: "Ah, how wise these madmen are to play my game!
+He sits with folded arms behind the fire of hell and says with malignant looks and frightful grin: "Ah, how wise these madmen are to play my game!
 Let them go on; I shall reap the benefit.
 I delight in it."
 But when he sees the Word running and contending alone on the battle-field, then he shudders and shakes for fear.

 The effect of Luther's intervention was immediate.
 After the sixth sermon, the Wittenberg jurist Jerome Schurf wrote to the elector: "Oh, what joy has Dr. Martin's return spread among us!
 His words, through divine mercy, are bringing back every day misguided people into the way of the truth."

 Luther next set about reversing or modifying the new church practices.
-By working alongside the authorities to restore public order, he signalled his reinvention as a conservative force within the Reformation.
+By working alongside the authorities to restore public order, he signaled his reinvention as a conservative force within the Reformation.
 After banishing the Zwickau prophets, he faced a battle against both the established Church and the radical reformers who threatened the new order by fomenting social unrest and violence.